nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 <https://github.com/major/MySQLTuner-perl/>`_ to optimize the database.

-See the section :doc:`../configuration_database/linux_database_configuration` how to configure ownCloud for MySQL or MariaDB.
+See the section :doc:`../configuration_database/linux_database_configuration` for how to configure ownCloud for MySQL or MariaDB.
 If your installation is already running on
 SQLite then it is possible to convert to MySQL or MariaDB using the steps provided in :doc:`../configuration_database/db_conversion`.